 P7.
 Mucolytic agents

-Mucolytics may reduce the frequency and duration of exacerbations (Poole 2010) [evidence level II]
+Mucolytics can reduce the frequency and duration of exacerbations (Poole 2015, Cazzola 2015a) [evidence level I]

 Mucolytics, including N-acetylcysteine (NAC), ambroxol (3), sobrerol, carbocysteine, sobrerol, letosteine, cithiolone, iodinated glycerol, N-isobutyrylcysteine (NIC), myrtol and erdosteine have multiple possible actions in COPD including decreasing sputum viscosity, and antioxidant, anti-inflammatory or antibacterial activity.
 A 2015 Cochrane review (Poole 2015) included 34 trials involving 6,233 participants with COPD OR chronic bronchitis.
 The authors found treatment with mucolytics was associated with an increased liklihood of being exacerbation free during the period of study (OR 1.75, 95% CI 1.57 to 1.94) and calculated the number needed to treat with mucolytics for an additional beneficial outcome for an average of 10 months as eight (NNTB 8, 95% CI 7 to 10).
 Mucolytic use resulted in a reduction of 0.03 exacerbations per participant per month (mean difference (MD) -0.03, 95%CI -0.04 to -0.03) compared with placebo, that is, approximately one exacerbation every three years.
 These results however should be intrepreted with care due to the very high heterogeneity (I2 = 85%) and the smaller effect in more recent trials.
 The authors concluded that the use of mucolytics in patients with chronic bronchitis or COPD may produce a small reduction in exacerbations and small improvements in quality of life.